Board-Certified Urologist

 PSA exists in the blood in two forms: bound to proteins (complexed) and free (unbound).
 Prostate cancer tends to produce more complexed PSA, so a low free-to-total ratio suggests higher cancer risk.

-- Free PSA 10–25%: Grey zone — clinical judgement needed, consider MRI
+• Free PSA 10–25%: Grey zone — clinical judgment needed, consider MRI

 Free-to-total ratio is most useful in the PSA 4–10 range (the “grey zone”) where the probability of cancer is approximately 25% — meaning 75% of biopsies done based on total PSA alone in this range find no cancer [3].